gooofy/zamia-prolog/README.md

 * re-assignable variables with full backtracking support
 * assertz/retract with full backtracking support (using database overlays)
 * imperative language constructs such as if/then/else
+* pseudo-variables/-predicates that make DB assertz/retractz easier to code

 Requirements
 ============